 Though significant time has been put into developing plans to provide onsite instruction in accordance with CDPH guidelines, the educational delivery model chosen for the Fall trimester at Freshwater School District is Distance Learning due to COVID-19.
 The District is continuing to draft plans and will be prepared to implement a hybrid model of education when it is safe to return to in person instruction.
 The Freshwater School District teachers will continue to deliver high-quality learning opportunities remotely to all students until it is determined to be safe to resume in-person instruction.
 Following our COVID-19 School Site Specific Plan, we are likely to initially return to a hybrid model of in-person instruction, limiting cohorts to 14 students or less.
 Families that choose not send their children for in-person instruction will have the option to continue with Distance Learning.
 By maintaining personal and individualized contact with each child and providing instruction and assessments during the Distance Learning period, teachers will already be aware of their students' achievement levels.
 Through the use of Running Records, CoreGrowth Assessments and Zearn and IXL diagnostic assessments, our teachers will identify "learning loss" that has occurred since last March so that targeted small group and one-on-one supports can be provided.
 Our staff will continue to use See Saw and Google Classroom in the transition to in-person instruction as students and families will be comfortable with these platforms.
 The Google Classrooms and Sites which were created by classroom teachers, including specialists (PE, Music, Band, Library, and Student Support Provider) to consolidate classroom activities and virtual learning activities into one location for easy access by students and families will be a valuable resource during in-person instruction as well.
 School staff will continue to meet weekly to address known needs and brainstorm ideas on how to best meet the social, emotional, and academic needs of all students as they did during the Distance Learning phase of instruction.
-Freshwater School District will begin providing on-site instruction for students with specific needs as the team finds appropriate.
+The strategies they develop through this collaborative process will be implemented to ensure social/emotional needs are addressed.
+More information on this is included in the section below on Mental Health and Social and Emotional Well Being.
+Freshwater School District will provide on-site support for students with specific needs as the team finds appropriate.